PallaviZoting/calculator-behavior/Multiplication.md

  and I press "Multiply"
  And I type in "One"
  And I press "equals"
- Then I see the "Nymber" as the result
+ Then I see the "Number" as the result

 Scenario: Decimal value multiplication
  Given The Calculator is on